Total CEO: 'I don't have to choose' between Qatar and rivals

-AIX-EN-PROVENCE, France The chief executive of French oil major Total (TOTF.PA) on Friday refused to take sides in a conflict between Qatar and several major Arab states in the region.
+AIX-EN-PROVENCE, France (Reuters) - The chief executive of French oil major Total (TOTF.PA) on Friday refused to take sides in a conflict between Qatar and several major Arab states in the region.

 Saudi Arabia, the UAE, Egypt and Bahrain have cut diplomatic and transport ties with Qatar, which they accuse of allying with their regional arch-foe Iran.
 Doha denies that accusation.